-The first step in developing an optimisation solution is to find out where there is a suitable scenario to work on, where and why a business process is lacking, and what are those indications that will help us to focus the shot, to bet on projects that will be clear winners.
+The first step in developing an optimisation solution is to find out where there is a suitable scenario to work on, where and why a business process is lacking, and what those indications will help us to focus the shot, to bet on projects that will be clear winners.

-Our spotlight as experts in mathematical optimisation, will be on the nature of the decisions made during these business processes.
+Our spotlight as experts in mathematical optimisation will be on the nature of the decisions made during these business processes.
 Namely, understanding these processes as flows, our attention will be on the intersections.
-Processes flow if they are well-oiled (which gives rise to other types of projects that attack operational inefficiencies), but they always do so between those critical moments when decisionshave to be made.
+Processes flow if they are well-oiled (which gives rise to other types of projects that attack operational inefficiencies), but they always do so between those critical moments when decisions have to be made.
 That’s where the processes bifurcate in one direction or another; that’s where, in a way, the collective intelligence we have as a company is condensed.
 And it clearly reveals how useful it can be for mathematics to assist the experts on whom the intelligence that makes us competitive rests.

 How to dive into another company’s processes

 - First and foremost, a scarce resource.
 It is an element involved in operations we must take care of because it is not infinite.
 Nothing can be an essential element of a business process if it is widely available.